5

 The Basics:

 I was born in Little Rock, Arkansas in (I’ll let you guess the year.
 Be kind.), and have lived most of my life in Arkansas.
-I spend my time walking, biking, camping, reading and writing, and playing with my wild and crazy dog, Archer (He’s an Australian Shepherd—and a comedian).
+I spend my time walking, biking, camping, reading and writing, and playing with my pup Jo Jo.
+(He’s the Cockapoo on the left.
+Shown with his cousin Cassie).

 A Reader From Waaaay Back: